sudeshlak/ai_travel_product_management/README.md

 - Instructions for coding and planning agent

 .cursor/plans
-- Planing docs used to build application
+- Planing docs used to develop application